HIPERFIT/hiperfit.github.com/publications.md

 ---
 {% include JB/setup %}

+* Patrick Bahr, Jost Berthold, and Martin Elsman.
+Towards Certified Management of Financial Contracts.
+In Proceedings of the 26th Nordic Workshop on Programming Theory ([NWPT'14](http://ceres.hh.se/mediawiki/index.php/NWPT_2014)).
+October, 2014.

 * Vivek Shah. __Transactional Partitioning: A New Abstraction for Main-Memory Databases__.
 In _Proceedings of VLDB PhD Workshop_.
 2014.
 Supervised by Marcos Vaz Salles.
 HIPERFIT DIKU Associates.

-* Agnieszka Karolina Konicz, David Pisinger, Kourosh Marjani Rasmussen, Mogens Steffensen. __A combined stochastic programming and optimal control approach to personal finance and pensions__.
+* Agnieszka Karolina Konicz, David Pisinger, Kourosh Marjani Rasmussen, and Mogens Steffensen. __A combined stochastic programming and optimal control approach to personal finance and pensions__.
 To appear in _OR Spectrum_.
 2014.

 * Holger Kraft and Mogens Steffensen. __A Dynamic Programming Approach to Constrained Portfolios__.
 In _European Journal of Operational Research_.
 229(2): 453–461.
 2013.